 Appraisers look for a variety of details, according to the Uniform Residential Appraisal Report form:

-- Your property’s dimensions and the year your home was built
+- The year your home was built

 - Neighborhood characteristics, including zoning classification

-- Utilities and amenities: whether you have public utilities or other off-site improvements (and whether these are typical for the market area)
+- Whether you have public utilities or other off-site improvements (and whether these are typical for the market area)

 - General condition and any needed repairs

 All these variables leave plenty of room for an appraisal to come in low.
 Let’s outline the most common reasons.

 “Usually, the market moves before the appraisers do,” says New York City real estate agent Dylan Hoffman, who ranks in the top 100 brokers nationwide.
 “It’s the brokers that set the market, not the banks.
 We’re always pushing the market up, up, higher, higher.
 We have to become educators to the banks to let them know what the market’s doing.”